How to identify specimens

 Botanical services

 The Queensland Herbarium provides plant identification services, information and advice on Queensland’s plant species and vegetation.
-This can include information on species’ distribution, weediness, toxicity and conservation status.
+This can include information on species’ distributions, weediness and conservation status.
+For horticultural advice, we recommend contacting your local nursery or botanic gardens.

-Plant identification and information services are free to the general public for up to 10 specimens in any one submission.
+Plant identification and information services are free to the general public for up to 3 fresh, or 10 pressed and dried (PDF, 1.8 MB) specimens in any one submission.

-Plant identification services will now only be available between 10am and 2pm Monday to Friday of each week.
-Specimens will continue to be received as usual with items queued for identification worked on by rostered staff during this time.
+Plant identification services are available between 10am and 2pm Monday to Friday of each week, however specimens will still be received outside of these hours.

 If you are a commercial client, contact us for a full list of services and charges.
-Commercial clients are limited to no more than 20 specimens in any one submission.
+Commercial clients are limited to no more than 20 specimens in any one submission unless prior arrangements have been made.

 Botanical information is used by: